paperbound/adnn-ecu/README.md

 # adnn-ecu

-Training and Inference of Anomaly detection neural network on Scania ECU
+Training and Inference of Anomaly detection neural network on ARM Cortex A

-Please see the `wiki` folder for more information.